Trump demands return to presidency or new elections - News

 The former president has been at the center of controversy in recent weeks after the FBI raided his Mar-a-Lago mansion for taking documents from the White House after leaving office.

-The information that the Justice Department has released so far indicates that Trump and his entourage may be under investigation for three crimes: obstruction of justice, destruction of documents and violation of the espionage law.
+The information that the Justice Department has released so far shows that Trump and his entourage may be under investigation for three crimes: obstruction of justice, destruction of documents and breach of the espionage law.

-Republican Senator Lindsey Graham warned that if Trump is indicted there will be “riots in the streets” and criticized the “double standards” that are applied to the former president.
+Republican Senator Lindsey Graham said that if Trump is indicted there will be “riots in the streets” and criticized the “double standards” that are applied to the former president.

 “Most Republicans, myself included, believe that when it comes to Trump, there is no law.
 It’s about going after him,” Graham criticized.